img-pro/bandwidth-saver/readme.txt

 == Upgrade Notice ==

 = 0.1.6 =
-Fixes srcset fallback issue and adds custom domain support.
+Adds custom domain support for Managed mode and fixes srcset fallback.
 Recommended for all users.

 = 0.1.5 =
 Simplified architecture and fixed image flashing.
 Self-hosted users now only need one CDN domain.